genyarko/impactsuite/README.md

 ## License

-This project is provided for educational purposes and has no specific license.
+This project is provided for educational purposes and has no specific license